martin-adamski/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Data Analyst Apprentice
+role: Data Analyst

 # Organizations/Affiliations
 organizations:
-- name: Reading Borough Council
+- name: ""
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: My interests include working with data and data storytelling, but also British, European and Chinese politics and the impact of technology on governance and decision-making.

 interests:
-- Working with data and data storytelling
+- Data analysis, engineering and storytelling
 - British, European and Chinese Politics
 - Impact of Technology on Governance and Decision-Making